alevani/ai-promt-shrtnr/README.md

+# PRE-READ DISCLAIMER
+This is a version 0.1

 # AI Prompt Shrtnr
 Most natural language AI's revenue is based on the number of tokens sent to their API, so this tool helps you save money by creating a token dictionary to shorten your prompts.